Ikigai: The Japanese Secret for a More Meaningful Life - Japanspecialist

 Madrid, Spain

-What's the meaning of life?
+What’s the meaning of life?
 For centuries, this has been an existential question that many figures – famous and not – have tried to answer.
 No matter what your personal answer is, we believe Japan has a unique approach that could help you find the real meaning of life.
-In this article, we'll delve deep into how you can find the meaning of life with the concept of Ikigai.
+In this article, we’ll delve deep into how you can find the meaning of life with the Japanese concept ikigai.

 Table of Contents